Effective Psychotherapists

 • Distracting from the topic at hand

-A healthy psychotherapist may make you feel listened to and understood without being judged, interrupted, or told what to do.
+A healthy psychotherapist may make you feel heard and understood without being judged, interrupted, or told what to do.

-There are three elements of active listening that you can look for in a provider, based on an article in the International Journal of Listening
+There are three elements of active listening that you can look for in a psychotherapist, based on an article in the International Journal of Listening.

-If someone is looking around the room or sitting perfectly still without physically acknowledging their continued involvement in a conversation, it could make you feel like they're not listening or not interested.
-You may also pick up on visual cues in online therapy via video.
-If your therapist is not in a quiet and professional environment on a video call, you might feel they're not paying attention.
+If someone is looking around the room or sitting perfectly still without physically acknowledging their continued involvement in a conversation, it could make you think they're not listening or not interested.
+You may also pick up visual cues via video in online therapy.
+If your therapist is not in a quiet and professional environment on a video call, you might sense they're not paying attention.

 2. Refraining from judgment and paraphrasing